idodooodo/Quantitativo--a-mean-reversion-strategy-/README.md

 # Python Backtesting Code for Mean Reversion Strategy

-## This repository contains Python backtesting code for the article "A Mean Reversion Strategy with 2.11 Sharpe" presented by Quantitativo.
+## This repository contains python backtesting code for the article "A Mean Reversion Strategy with 2.11 Sharpe" presented by Quantitativo.

 I tried to reproduce the three strategies the author quantitativo used in his article.